West Kelowna Real Estate News!

 Follow along, read and share with me!

-Canadian home sales activity edges lower in September
+Canadian home sales improve in January 2019

 Highlights: